Delivering Focused Training in Child & Adolescent Headache Disorders

 The Pediatric Headache Fellowship provides a strong foundation in the pathology, clinical evaluation, diagnosis and management of headache disorders at a level beyond that expected of a child neurologist.
 This includes experience in procedures such as nerve blocks and Botox, as well as non-medication treatments with neuromodulation devices and behavioral management.
 Fellows in the program also gain expertise in treating headache patients in infusion and inpatient settings.

-The program’s team includes a child neurologist who is fellowship-trained in pediatric headache medicine, a pediatric headache-trained nurse practitioner, fellowship-trained pediatric pain neuropsychologists and physical therapists.
+The program’s team includes a child neurologist who is board-certified in pediatric headache medicine, a pediatric headache-trained nurse practitioner, fellowship-trained pediatric pain neuropsychologists and physical therapists.
 The team collaborates closely with other pediatric neuroscience experts, including neurologists, neurosurgeons, neuro-ophthalmologists, hospitalists, social workers, child life specialists and more.

 The fellowship takes a whole-person approach to designing targeted, long-term treatment plans that combine cutting-edge medical and nonmedical treatments, including medication optimization, infusions, cognitive behavioral therapy and physical therapy.